SmartlyDressedGames/Unturned-Docs/servers/server-hosting-rules.rst

 Recent changes
 --------------

-**2024-06-03:** Scaled back the degree to which the server list is moderated.
-The previous level was untenable especially when considering anyone can freely create an unlimited number of servers, and the moderation system is duct-taped on top of the otherwise unmoderated Steam server list.

-**2023-10-02:** Clarified on how subscriptions interact with currency.

-**2023-08-17:** Added reasoning behind flagging servers using an anycast proxy.

-**2023-02-15 revisions:** Many of the rules have been revised to be clearer, with regards to what is (or isn't) currently allowed.
-"Consumable microtransaction" is better defined, there are a couple of new examples, and deceptive pricing has its own dedicated a section.
-The monetization filter section also includes more information about the filter, its purpose, and which of the four options (including a newer "Monetized" option) your server should use.

-**2022-10-16 clarification:** Selling *vanilla* cosmetics, such as those available from the Stockpile or Steam Community Market, is not allowed.
-When offering cosmetics as a server microtransaction, the server network should should own (or have licensed) the rights to that content.
-Servers should not sell cosmetic content that they do not own the right to, such as vanilla cosmetics (either official, or community-contributed).
+**2025-06-12:** Clarified what counts as a "vanilla premium content" and what servers are allowed to do instead.
+(Previously, this was only detailed in the "Recent changes" section.)

 Monetization Types
 ------------------

-Hosts are not allowed to sell access to **vanilla** premium content.
-This includes the Gold Upgrade benefits as well as cosmetics and/or skins, such as those available on the Stockpile or Steam Community Market.
+Servers are not allowed to sell or otherwise offer access to **vanilla premium content**.
+This includes the Gold Upgrade benefits in addition to any vanilla cosmetics and/or skins.
+For example, any item purchasable from the Stockpile or the Steam Community Market for Unturned is considered a "vanilla premium content".

+When offering cosmetic perks to players as a microtransaction, the server should own (or have licensed) the rights to that content.
+For example, you could create your own custom "cosmetics" and offer those to players instead.

 Monetization Filter
 -------------------